datafolklabs/cement-gitbook/core-foundation/hooks.md

 ## Defining a Hook

-A hook can be defined anywhere, however it is generally recommended to define the hook as early as possible.
+A hook can be defined anywhere.
+However it is generally recommended to define the hook as early as possible.
 A hook definition simply gives a label to the hook, and allows the developer \(or third-party plugin developers\) to register functions to that hook.
-It's label is arbitrary.
+Its label is arbitrary.

 The most convenient way to define a hook is via [`CementApp.Meta.define_hooks`](https://cement.readthedocs.io/en/2.99/api/core/foundation/#cement.core.foundation.App.Meta.define_hooks):